csu-cs/csci-315/docs/lectures/06-operator-overloading-templates.md

 ## C++11 Random-Number Generator

-- To use C++ 11 random-number generator functions, we use an engine and a distributor.
+- To use C++11 random-number generator functions, we use an engine and a distributor.

   - An engine returns unpredictable (random) bits.